General Policies and Procedures

 WCMS reserves the right to dismiss any child from school for serious and continued misbehavior.
 In a case of dismissal from the school, neither the current month’s tuition nor the registration fee will be refunded.
 Children are encouraged to develop language skills that help them to communicate their needs and feelings to others.
 They are encouraged to solve their differences with their peers through cooperation and empathy.

 Fire safety drills are conducted monthly as is tornado and lockdown drills done regularly.
 Evacuation signs are posted in each classroom.
 Each classroom is equipped with an outside emergency exit, and the school fire alarm system is linked directly to the local fire station.

 In cases of unforeseen/rare emergencies, if need be, the school will lock down for the safety and security of our students and teachers and parents will be notified immediately via telephone or email.

 We live in an area that experiences various forms of severe weather.
-Bad weather necessitating school cancellation will be announced immediately via telephone and or emails to parents.
+Bad weather necessitating school cancellation/closure will be announced immediately via telephone and or emails to parents.

 *Please note, The Wesley Chapel Montessori School follows the Pasco County School District closure procedures.
 No credits, refunds, or proration of tuition will be given in the event of school closure due to inclement weather, local or national emergencies, outbreaks or pandemics.